 Line 6.
-Enter the result of multiplying line 5 by 8% (.08) or a lower rate (if the establishment was granted a lower rate by the IRS).
+Enter the result of multiplying line 5 by 8% (.08) or a lower rate (if the establishment was granted a lower rate by the

-If a lower percentage rate was granted, write the rate in the space provided and attach a copy of the IRS district director's determination letter.
+If a lower percentage rate was granted, write the rate in the space provided and attach a copy of the IRS determination letter.

 The 8% rate (or lower rate) is used for tip allocation purposes only.
-Using this rate does not mean that directly tipped employees CAUTION must report only 8%.
+Using this rate does not mean that directly tipped employees must report only 8%.
 They should report the amount of actual tips received.

 If you have allocated tips using other than the calendar year, put an "X" on line 6 and enter the amount of allocated tips (if any) from your records on line 7.
-This may occur if you allocated tips based on the time period for which wages were paid or allocated on a quarterly
+This may occur if you allocated tips based on the time period for which wages were paid or allocated on a quarterly basis.

 Line 7 - Allocation of tips.
-If 8% (or an approved lower rate) of gross receipts (line 6) is more than the amount of tips reported by your employees (line 4c), you must allocate the excess to those employees.
+If the amount shown on line 6 is more than the amount of tips reported by your employees on line 4c, you must allocate the excess to those employees.
 Enter the excess on line 7.
 There are three methods by which you may allocate tips.
 Check the box on line 7a, b, or c to show the method used.